rorodata/careers/fullstack.md

 For simplicity, limit the implmentation only to the master branch.

 Deliverables:
-* Deployed webapp - we recommend heroku but you can choose any platform
+* Deployed webapp - we recommend digital ocean or heroku but you can choose any platform
 * Unit tests
 * Code repo